 is therefore an isomorphism and we conclude from Theorem \ref{Thm:main9} that $H^{n} (Y_K , \C)$ is spanned by the classes of the special (totally geodesic) cycles.
 As these define {\it rational} cohomology classes Theorem \ref{thm:intro1} follows.

-{\it Remark.} If we assume Conjecture \ref{conj} then Theorem \ref{thm:intro1} remains valid as long as $n< \frac{p}{3}$.
-As motivated in \S \ref{6.13}, this is certainly the best possible bound in general as cohomology classes of $3$-dimensional hyperbolic manifolds are not generated by classes of special classes in general, see Proposition \ref{prop:dim3} for an explicit counterexample when $p=3$ and $n=1$.
+{\it Remark.} As motivated in \S \ref{6.13}, the bound $n < \frac{p}{3}$ is certainly optimal in general as cohomology classes of $3$-dimensional hyperbolic manifolds are not generated by classes of special classes in general, see Proposition \ref{prop:dim3} for an explicit counterexample when $p=3$ and $n=1$.